bkbilly/libHikvision/README.md

 # README #

 Python library to parse Hikvision datadirs that Hikvision IP cameras store the videos.
+Using this class you can view details about recordings stored in a datadir and extract video and thumbnails.

 ### Credits ###

-Thanks to the valuable work of by Dave Hope who created a PHP library at https://github.com/davehope/libHikvision
+Based on Dave Hope's PHP code available at https://github.com/davehope/libHikvision